DevExpress-Examples/XAF_how-to-create-a-custom-action-type-with-a-custom-control-barcheckitem-associated-with-it-e1977/Readme.md

 ## Implementation Details

-1. The [CheckableSimpleAction](CS/EFCore/CustomActionEF/CustomActionEF.Module/CheckableSimpleAction.cs) in a SimpleAction descendant that saves the checked state of the action.
+1. The [CheckableSimpleAction](CS/EFCore/CustomActionEF/CustomActionEF.Module/CheckableSimpleAction.cs) in a SimpleAction descendant that saves the action's checked state.
 2. The [BarCheckItemCheckableSimpleActionControl](CS/EFCore/CustomActionEF/CustomActionEF.Win/ActionControls/BarCheckItemCheckableSimpleActionControl.cs) uses the WinForms [BarCheckItem](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.BarCheckItem) control to implement the custom action in the UI.
 3. The [CheckableSimpleActionBinding](CS/EFCore/CustomActionEF/CustomActionEF.Win/ActionControls/CheckableSimpleActionBinding.cs) links the custom action (`CheckableSimpleAction`) to its UI representation (`BarCheckItemCheckableSimpleActionControl`).